 Reauthorizing Vermont’s Standard Offer Program

-This year’s update to the Renewable Energy Standard (RES) will require a dramatic increase in the deployment of distributed generation in Vermont.
+The update in 2024 to the Renewable Energy Standard (RES) will require a dramatic increase in the deployment of distributed generation in Vermont.
 Outside of the state’s net-metering program, Vermont does not have any renewable generation procurement programs or incentives as the authorized capacity in the Standard Offer program has been filled.

 The Standard Offer program was established in 2009 to promote the deployment of distributed renewable generation up to 2.2MW in size.
 The program was initially authorized to procure 50 MW of generation which the Legislature later increased to 127MW.
 From 2013 through 2022, the Public Utility Commission issued an RFP for 5-10MW of capacity annually, with the lowest-priced qualified bids awarded Standard Offer contracts.